Swapnil-ingle/Swapnil-ingle.github.io/first_abroad_experience.md

 I loved the city and in particular the musuems.
 I'm a museum fanatic and they happen to have multiple of them here.
 So, the first thing I do is visit the "Musuem Of Natural History".
 This museum has large number of specimens ranging from the ancient tropical predatory cats (skeloton of a sabertooth cat) to the excotic createrues from the depth of the sea (Nautilus fossils and shells).

 The life-sized recreation models of the animals were amazing.
+It's a shame that most of the descriptions was in German and transcript in English was not provided.

 _"IMG_MUSEUM_ANIMAL"_